PythonRSAS/pythonrsas.github.io/_posts/2020-01-08-11-Interpretable-AI-XAI.md

 fig.tight_layout()
 fig.subplots_adjust(top=0.95)
 ```
-Comparing them with scatterplots of the same six features with target,while there are similarities observed between the subplots of the PDPs, they are far from the same:

-* **scatterplot**: is at obervation level between predictor and target
-* **PD plot**: is between predictor and average prediction

-But you kind of can imagine that PDP is approximating collapsing target along the y-axis in a scatterplot.

-Note that had we used a linear regression model, the direction of 'DIS' (distance to employment ceters) would have been unintuitive.
 <figure>
   <img src="{{ "/images/posts/Top 6 Features Scatter Plots.png" | relative_url }}">
   <figcaption>Scatterplot of the Same Six Features with Actual Price</figcaption>
 </figure>

 ### Individual conditional expectation plot (ICE)